abhisheks008/DL-Simplified/Framing the Future/Model/README.md

 ### 🧾 **Description**

-This project involves building a ConvLSTM model to predict future frames in Moving MNIST sequences.
+This project involves building multiple deep learning models to predict future frames in Moving MNIST sequences.
 It includes data preprocessing, model creation, training, evaluation, and prediction on unseen examples.

 ### 🧮 **What I had done!**